 Fire door safety week: an opportunity to reexamine processes

 PlanRadar’s building inspection tools are used by facilities managers and fire safety specialists to conduct fire door inspections every day.
 The application allows you to view a building map of where all your fire doors are from your smartphone.
-A fire door inspector can then use this map to locate the fire doors and complete the inspection process, noting any damage or problems with the doors and collecting evidence (including photos, videos and written or voice notes).
-Flexible forms also mean that inspectors collect the same information every time, ensuring that they checked every important element.
-After completing their inspection, they can generate a report and store this securely in the cloud.
+Next, a fire door inspector uses this map to locate the fire doors and complete the inspection process.
+They will also note any damage or problems with the doors and collect evidence (including photos, videos and written or voice notes).
+Flexible forms mean that inspectors collect the same information every time, ensuring that they checked every important element.
+Finally, after completing their inspection, they can generate a report and store this securely in the cloud.

-Inspection solutions like PlanRadar mean that you can seamlessly and efficiently conduct fire door inspections, identify and rectify problems fast, and show that you have performed due diligence when it comes to fire safety inspections.
+Inspection solutions like PlanRadar mean that you can seamlessly and efficiently conduct fire door inspections, identify and rectify problems fast.
+You can also show that you have performed due diligence when it comes to fire safety inspections.

 Fire Door Safety Week reminds us all just how important regular maintenance can be.
 To learn how you can use PlanRadar to support your fire door safety inspections, begin your 30-day trial today.